 4) I LOVE Being Handled!

 Like many pups, when Felix first arrived, he seriously didn’t like being restrained or examined.
 Checking teeth, doing nails or grooming were fates worse than death as far as he was concerned.
 It wasn’t that he was scared, he just didn’t like being ‘fiddled with’ or holding still.
 This is one lesson that is far easier to teach while your dog is young.
 With gentle restraint and handling being paired consistently and thoughtfully with his breakfast, Felix is now happy to be brushed (yes, even those sensitive bits like elbows and bum!), have his teeth, ears and eyes checked, have sun screen applied to his nose and have his nails both clipped and dremeled.
+Read more about teaching relaxed handling here.

 5) I LOVE My Name!

 All pups need to know their name and be taught to come when called.
 I do use the dog’s name as a recall signal but you can just as easily teach the name to mean ‘pay attention’ and a separate signal to mean ‘come to me NOW!’
 Believe me, teaching this to a young pup is much easier than trying to teach it to an adolescent.
 A young pup is (in most cases) already pre-programmed to want to come to you.
 The distractions and temptations of the world at large haven’t been discovered and you represent safety and security.
-Strike while the iron is hot as they say – if you leave recall training until your pup is out and about, exploring the world at 4 months old you are likely to really regret it!
+Strike while the iron is hot as they say – if you leave recall training until your pup is out and about, exploring the world at 5 months old, just hitting adolescence, you are likely to really regret it!

 6) Leads are NOT Elasticated!